ProgrammersForABetterTomorrowYesterday/avocadorm/README.md

 }
 ```

 *  **Entity interface** Required.
-The entity classes must extend from the **Entity** class.
+The entity classes must extend from the `Entity` class.

 *  **Table metadata** Required.
-Annotate the entity class with a **Table** metadata.
-The Table metadata's argument is the name of the
+Annotate the entity class with a `Table` metadata.
+The Table metadata's argument is
-   database table.
+   the name of the database table.

-*  **Column metadata** Annotate the entity properties with a **Column** metadata.
-Properties that do not have this will not be mapped to
+*  **Column metadata** Annotate the entity properties with a `Column` metadata.
+Properties that do not have this will
-   a database table column, and will be skipped.
-This means you can add constructors, properties, and methods to an
+   not be mapped to a database table column, and will be skipped.
+This means you can add constructors, properties, and
-   entity class that have nothing to do with the database.
+   methods to an entity class that have nothing to do with the database.
+For normal and primary key columns, the
+   argument is the database table column.
+For foreign key properties, the argument is the target property (see
+   documentation for more information).

 ##Entity library
 You can import the entity classes one by one to your project, but the easiest way to gather entities together is to
 create an entity library.
-This is a file, for example named *entities.dart*, that will contain the entities that the
+This is a file, for example named *entities.dart*, that contains the entities that the
 Avocadorm will map.
 A very simple entity library could look like this:

 ```dart